Publications by Kaarle Nordenstreng

 Disciplining Disciplines?
 Reflections on Media Studies.
 Presentation in Symposium “Making the University Matter” at the Annenberg School of Communication, University of Pennsylvania, Philadelphia, 4-5 December 2009.
 (25 pp.)

 MacBride Report as a Culmination of NWICO.
 Keynote presentation at International Colloquium “Communication et changement social en Afrique”, Université Stendhal, Grenoble 3, 27-29 January 2010.
 (27 pp.)

 Curricula in Journalism Education.
 Panel coordinator at the 2nd World Journalism Education Congress (WJEC-2), Rhodes University, Grahamstown, South Africa, 5-7 July 2010.

 Searching for the Constituents of Media Systems.
-Presentation in IAMCR Panel: Comparative Global Media Research at 3rd European Communication Conference, Hamburg, 12-15 October 2010.
+Presentation in IAMCR Panel on Comparative Global Media Research at 3rd ECREA European Communication Conference, Hamburg, 12-15 October 2010.